kazurayam/VerifyMonthYearInWebPageWithXPathWithoutRegex/README.md

-Verifying Today'S Date in Web page using XPath without Regex in Katalon Studio
+Verifying today's Year/Month/Day in a Web page using XPath in Katalon Studio
 ============

 This project is a small [Katalon Studio](https://www.katalon.com/katalon-studio/) project for demonstration purpose.
-You can download the zip from the [Releases] page, unzip it, and open it using your local Katalon Studio.
+You can download the zip from the [Releases](https://github.com/kazurayam/VerifyMonthYearInWebPageWithXPathWithoutRegex/releases) page, unzip it, and open it using your local Katalon Studio.

 This project was developed using Katalon Studio version 7.2.1.